-The length of stay may vary, but will range from one (1) day to a ten (10) day maximum.
+The length of stay may vary but will range from one (1) day to a ten (10) day maximum.
 Longer stays must be approved by the BHRS Contract Monitor.

-E. Admission/Assessment
+C. Admission/Assessment

-Admission
+1. Admission

 For clients that meet the criteria for crisis residential stabilization services, Contractor will begin the full admission and assessment process.
-Upon intake, clinicians will use the Level of Care Utilization System for Psychiatric and Addiction Services (LOCUS) instrument.
+Upon intake, clinicians will use appropriate tools to assess the client's need for level of care.